LehuaRyon/beer_o_clock_cli/README.md

 # BeerOClockCli

 Welcome to the Beer O'Clock Gem!
-This gem was developed for the Phase 1 CLI Project of the Online Part-Time Software Engineering course at Flatiron School.
+This application was developed for the Phase 1 CLI Project of the Online Part-Time Software Engineering course at Flatiron School.
 I developed this gem to let users sift through a list of various breweries in California, using information from the Open Brewery Database API, and pick one or more breweries of their liking to find out more details about them.

 ## Installation